Jukkay/markdown-parser/README.md

 1. Click the 'editor' button
 2. Write markdown
-3. Click the 'Go to viewer' or 'Viewer' button to open the viewer.
+3. Click the 'Go to viewer' or the 'Viewer' button to open the viewer.
 Text is saved and parsed automatically.
-4. If you want you can change the colors and the font size to fine tune the look.
+4. If you want you can change the colors and the font size to fine-tune the look.
-5. Click 'Download as PDF' button to download the file.
+5. Click the 'Download as PDF' button to download the file.

-Text in editor persists in localStorage automatically.
+The text in the editor persists in the localStorage automatically.